shidhincr/shidhincr.github.com/source/_posts/2015-03-19-implementing-a-curry-function-in-javascript-using-tdd.markdown

 - curry.js
 - curry-spec.js
 ```
-Open Terminal and run the command `testem` from the TDD folder to verify that testem is running properly.
+Open Terminal and run the command `testem` from the TDD folder to verify testem is running.

 #### Mocha and Chai
 As I said earlier, we're going to use **Mocha** and **Chai** for writing the test cases.
 By default, testem uses Jasmine as the testing framework.
 So to use Mocha and Chai, we need to change the testem configuration.